One of the greatest and most popular hikes in Albania, the epic Theth to Valbona hike runs through the spectacular Albanian Alps.

 When you get to Theth, there are a couple of other day hikes in the area you can (and should!) do.
 This is why we recommend spending at least two days in the village before starting your Theth to Valbona hike.

-Theth to Valbona Hike
+Theth To Valbona Hike

 When you’re done exploring the greater Theth area, it’s time to hit the Theth to Valbona trail.
 The trailhead is pointed out clearly in the center of Theth, and you shouldn’t have any trouble locating it.

 Once you reach Valbona Pass, don’t forget to look back to the way you came.
 The views from the pass are sensational, but you can also follow a short gravel path to the right, which leads to the true summit and offers even better views.
-Spend some time enjoying the panorama—this is one of the greatest mountain views in the Balkans!
+Spend some time enjoying the panorama—this is one of the most incredible mountain views in the Balkans!